 Try to eat healthily, and avoid skipping meals.
 Stay hydrated.
 Get some exercise, or at least stand-up and move around every 30 – 60 minutes if you haven’t yet.
 Very basic health tips, but crucial in the long run.
-You can’t be the best at your career if you’re sick.
+You can’t be the best in your career if you’re sick.

 There’s also a thing called “presenteeism”, or people who show up to work even if they should be in bed resting.
 Aside from being the person who might end up infecting everyone in the office, you are not at 100% efficiency, and you’re prone to making mistakes.
 Use your sick leaves, and nurse yourself back to health instead of showing up to the office.

 Your mental health is also something that you need to take care of.
-There is no shame in taking days off if you really think you need it.
-Maybe you need to go to therapy, or maybe you really just need to talk to a friend – it starts with just acknowledging the fact that mental health is as crucial as taking care of your physical health.
+There is no shame in taking days off if you think you need it.
+Maybe you need to go to therapy, or maybe you just need to talk to a friend – it starts with just acknowledging the fact that mental health is as crucial as taking care of your physical health.

-Sometimes it’s a good idea to pursue variety in your career.
+Sometimes it’s a good idea to pursue some variety in your career.
 However, there is such a thing as spreading yourself too thin.

 Multitasking is a myth.
-It seems like you’re doing more, but studies show that we actually achieve less when we split our attention by trying to do multiple things at the same time.
+It seems like you’re doing more, but studies show that we achieve less when we split our attention by trying to do multiple things at the same time.
 You run the risk of slowing down – or worse, making mistakes – when you attempt to do two or more tasks simultaneously.

 Instead of multitasking, why not try “single-tasking”?
 Focus on one thing, and see it through to the end.
 There’s a concept called “flow”, or bouts of productivity that happens with an intense focus on just one thing.
 Allocate a certain part of your day on single-tasking – switch off your smartphone, close all your irrelevant browsers, and focus all your headspace on just one thing.
 You’ll be surprised at what you’ll accomplish.

-Sometimes, people get too fixated on the idea of perfection that they don’t realize that perfection is relative – it really depends on the situation.
+Sometimes, people get too fixated on the idea of perfection that they don’t realize that perfection is relative – it depends on the situation.

 There’s a thin line between making sure that everything is correct and being too concerned about the details.
 Sometimes, that fixation on perfection is even a cause for procrastination – instead of just turning it in, you’re asking to buy more time.
 This is counterproductive, especially for time-sensitive tasks.

 Instead of focusing on being perfect, focus more on communicating with people.
-The problem with perfectionism is that you are enforcing your own idea of what “perfect” is – most of the time, that is not what people really need.
+The problem with perfectionism is that you are enforcing your idea of what “perfect” is – most of the time, that is not what people need.
 Fussing about the details is useless if you fail to keep in mind the purpose of the task at hand.

 If you think about it, fixating on perfection is the most imperfect thing you can do.
-You really just have to let it go and manage your expectations with yourself and the people you work with.
+You just have to let it go and manage your expectations with yourself and the people you work with.
 A collaborative mindset is way better than an obsession with being perfect.

 Throughout your career, you will be confronted with uncertainty – make it a habit to embrace them.